 Individuals who achieve complete remission (CR) with a blast count of less than 5% in the bone marrow after induction therapy tend to have increased survival.
 Despite induction therapy, there is still minimal residual disease for which consolidation therapy is initiated to prevent any risk of relapse by eliminating the residual disease.
 Despite many advances, the mainstay of therapy remains a combination of cytarabine-based and anthracycline-based regimens.
 For eligible candidates, allogeneic stem cell transplantation should be considered.

-This is a standard of care for younger patients, elderly with low risk of treatment-related mortality (TRM), and ones with favorable and intermediate-risk factors.
-The induction therapy is highly toxic to bone marrow causing pancytopenias and bleeding complications, gastrointestinal system issues, kidney failure due to tumor lysis syndrome, and electrolyte disturbances.
+This is a standard of care for younger patients, elderly with a low risk of treatment-related mortality (TRM), and ones with favorable and intermediate-risk factors.
+The induction therapy is highly toxic to bone marrow, causing pancytopenias and bleeding complications, gastrointestinal system issues, kidney failure due to tumor lysis syndrome, and electrolyte disturbances.
 It may take up to 1 month for the cell counts to recover, and these patients need aggressive monitoring to manage any complications.
 Baseline cardiac function should be estimated before initiating the treatment, and the ejection fraction (EF) needs to be monitored carefully, as anthracyclines can cause significant cardiotoxicity.
 Studies have shown greater benefit with higher doses, but toxicities may limit its use.
 It consists of the "7+3" regimen that includes continuous infusion of cytarabine for seven days along with anthracycline on days 1 to 3.
-Patients with the refractory disease have shown higher CR and similar overall survival (OS) by using higher doses of cytarabine or by using a combination of fludarabine, cytarabine, and idarubicin.
-Despite TRM in elderly, chemotherapy has shown to improve the survival rate among the elderly (older than 65 years).
-Decitabine, a methylating agent, used in the treatment of MDS, has shown improvement in OS in the elderly population.
+Patients with refractory disease have shown higher CR and similar overall survival (OS) by using higher doses of cytarabine or by using a combination of fludarabine, cytarabine, and idarubicin.
+Despite TRM in older patients, chemotherapy has shown to improve the survival rate among the elderly (older than 65 years).
+Decitabine, a methylating agent used in the treatment of MDS, has shown improvement in OS in the elderly population.
 The response should be evaluated by repeating the bone marrow aspirate and biopsy after 2 weeks of initiating the induction therapy.
 Reinduction can be done with high dose cytarabine or by combining with etoposide if there is persistent evidence of disease.
 About 60% to 80% de novo AML will achieve CR with induction therapy.

 Even before the diagnosis, if APL is suspected, then the treatment should be initiated with all-trans retinoic acid (ATRA), as early use of ATRA decreases the risk of disseminated intravascular coagulation (DIC) and mortality associated with it.